hawkinsd90/BouncePartyClubSite/docs/ARCHITECTURE.md

 ## Database Functions and RPCs

-All 87 database functions (confirmed from live DB).
+All 64 database functions (confirmed from live DB — `check_unit_availability` appears twice as two overloaded signatures).
 Functions marked `SECURITY DEFINER` run with elevated privileges and have explicit `search_path` to prevent schema injection.

 ### Business Logic RPCs